 Where to go

 If you’re looking to try a kid-less trip for the first time, maybe start with a long weekend at a nearby destination.
-We love the international and accessible Victoria or Vancouver; the romantic and relaxing Salish Lodge; a jaunt to the Oregon Coast or the San Juan Islands; or a weekend escape to the hip, foodie haven of Portland.
+We love the international and accessible Victoria or Vancouver, both in Canada; the romantic and relaxing Salish Lodge; a jaunt to the Oregon Coast or the San Juan Islands; or a weekend escape to the hip, foodie haven of Portland.
 We’ve also hopped down to Los Angeles for a longer trip to visit friends, soak up the sun and clock mileage on their freeways.

 How to prepare for the trip

-I’s vital to give your appointed caregiver(s) all the information they need to care for your child.
+It’s vital to give your appointed caregiver(s) all the information they need to care for your child.
 One important element that helps me feel prepared is a contingency binder with spreadsheets, notarized documents and kid schedules.
 Here is a list of everything you need to make that getaway possible.

 More ideas for kid-free getaways